 National Insurance Boundaries

 If your business’s Class 1 National Insurance liabilities in the previous tax year exceeded £100,000, you would not be able to claim EA.
-This is because this scheme was explicitly created to help SMBs that often find it more challenging to pay NI contributions.
+The creators explicitly designed this scheme to help SMBs who often find paying NI contributions challenging.

-You will also be excluded from the Employer Allowances allowance if your business involves a single director who is the company’s sole employee.
+If your business has a single director who is also the company’s sole employee, they will exclude you from the Employer Allowances allowance.
 Such a business won’t have to deal with numerous contributions at the end of each tax year.

 Are you thinking of providing company cars?